ShahemNezamEddin/Dice-game/README.md

 ## Site structure

-- Koning Dice Game 2022 has one page contain game area.
+- Dice Game has one page contain game area.

 [Back to top](<#navigator>)